jsmit260/reachability/README.md

 This answers....Are the target ranges reachable?

 # USE THE SHORT WAY:
+[WARNING : DO NOT RUN ON A CORP Attached Network unless you are meaning too. ] This command will download the tool, set it up, and run it on the first network interface you are attached to as a /24.
 > sudo git clone https://github.com/jsmit260/reachability.git && cd reachability&&sudo chmod 755 setup.sh && ./setup.sh && ifconfig | grep 'inet ' | grep -v 127 | cut -d ' ' -f 10 | cut -d '.' -f 1,2,3 > targets.list >> targets.list && sed -i '1s/.*/&.0\/24/' targets.list && sudo ./reachy.py targets.list

 # USE THE LONG WAY: